Last Updated on 05/08/2023

 If you don’t want it, someone else will.
 You know the saying: one man’s trash is another man’s treasure.
 There might be someone in your immediate family or circle of friends who would love your unwanted gift!

 Here again though, just be careful not to hurt anybody’s feelings.
 You don’t want to be giving a gift from Dad to your brother, lest he find out.
 Try to re-gift any unwanted presents to unrelated, unconnected parties.

-You can also simply give away any unwanted presents on sites such as Freecycle, Craigslist, or your local classifieds.
+You can also simply give away any presents you don’t want on sites such as Freecycle, Craigslist, or your local classifieds.
 It’s amazing how quickly people will come to pick up your stuff when it’s free!

-Unwanted presents can also be traded with friends or colleagues who might appreciate them more, or be able to put them to better use.
+Unwanted gifts can also be traded with friends or colleagues who might appreciate them more, or be able to put them to better use.

 Mum gave you a cookbook of 200 recipes for pot roasts, but you’ve gone vegan?
 Ask around if anyone wants to swap.

 A white elephant gift exchange at the office holiday party might also be a great opportunity to swap an unwanted gift.
 Or you could trade it in through a retail trade-in programme.

 I hope these eight tips have given you some ideas for dealing with unwanted gifts.
 Whatever you decide, don’t let them go to waste in the corner.